-The Board of Governors is committed to protecting all members or complainants who expose possible conflicts of interest or breaches of the Code of Conduct by board members.
+The Board of Governors is committed to protecting all members or complainants who expose possible conflicts of interest or breaches of this policy by board members from reprisal.

-All board members should familiarize themselves with this process for addressing conflicts of interest and the requirements of their Code of Conduct.
+All board members must familiarize themselves with this process for addressing conflicts of interest and the requirements of this policy.
 This process does not replace or modify individual rights guaranteed by law, contract, or codes of professional ethics.